Do you ever feel that the demands of your job are too much? If so, that’s not a surprise. Modern-day life demands much of us as human beings.

 Since I’ve been running every day, I’ve gotten a lot better with dealing with stress.
 Daily exercise is a must.
 It’s simple: Just do it every day.
 No excuses.

 Honestly, it’s okay to do nothing sometimes.
 It’s only life.
 Who cares?
 It’s easy to take everything way too seriously.

 - “I need to buy a new car.”

 Also, do you get annoyed by everything?
 That’s not a good sign.
 In that case, you definitely should relax.

 And realize that everyone is facing the same challenges.
 Life is not easy, you know.
 So don’t make it even harder by being such a serious person.

 There you go.
 That’s my recipe for working hard and enjoying myself.
 I always remember that everything in life is only temporary.
 And if I don’t like my life, I change it.

 What do I have to lose?
 Money?
 Reputation?
-Fuck that.
+Screw that.
 I don’t need it.
 You can always start over.
 What was that again?
 The journey is the reward?
 Yes.

 Get two free eBooks on Habits & Productivity